Ibanez: Ibanez J. Custom

 The J. Custom series are the most exclusive and expensive guitars Ibanez offers.
 They are "envisioned to be the finest Japanese-made guitar in history".
 Built by some of the most skilled luthiers in Japan, they "represent every advance in design and technology Ibanez has developed over the last 20 years".
-As of 2022, they feature aftermarket pickups of the Dimarzio brand (DiMarzio® Air Norton™, DiMarzio® True Velvet™, DiMarzio® The Tone Zone® and DiMarzio® PAF® 7), 5 piece maple/wenge necks with Titanium reinforcement rods, ebony fingerboard with a tree of life fret board inlay, and Edge Zero tremolo systems.
+As of 2022, they feature Dimarzio pickups, 5 piece maple/wenge necks with Titanium reinforcement rods, ebony fingerboard with a tree of life fret board inlay, and Edge Zero tremolo systems.
 Even among J. Customs there are two tiers: most of the standard production J. Customs (the ones that appear in catalogs) are produced by FujiGen Gakki while the more limited production models are produced by Sugi Guitars.
 The Sugi-made models are typically produced in very limited numbers from one-offs to maybe a dozen copies of a single design.

 Ibanez Prestige

 The Prestige guitars are Ibanez's top-of-the-line models that are built in Japan.
 They feature higher quality materials, high craftsmanship, and higher quality bridges compared to other models.